wp-plugins/formidable/readme.txt

 * PRO: Improved field calculations to extract a price from the end of an option
 * PRO: Added the option to specify how many decimal places to show, and what characters to use for the decimal and thousands separator.
 For example, to format USD:
 $[25 decimal=2 dec_point='.' thousands_sep=',']
-* PRO: Added a message to show before the user is redirected, along with a filter to change it (frm_redirect_msg).
+* PRO: Added a message before the user is redirected, along with a filter to change it (frm_redirect_msg).
 * PRO: Conditionally remove HTML5 validation of form if default values are present
 * PRO: Allow fields set as custom post fields to be used for sorting custom displays
 * PRO: Updated import to create the posts at the time of import